ferrilab/bitvec/README.md

 on one end of the `BitVec`’s buffer.
 It supports iteration, bitwise operations, and rendering for `Display` and `Debug`.

+## How Is This Different Than the `bit_vec` Crate

+- It is more recently actively maintained (I may, in the future as of this writing, let it lapse)
+- It doesn’t have a hyphen in the name, so you don’t have to deal with the hyphen/underscore dichotomy.
+- My `BitVec` structure is exactly the size of a `Vec`; theirs is larger.
+- I have a `BitSlice` borrowed view.

+## Why Would You Use This

+- You need to directly control a bitstream’s representation in memory.
+- You need to do unpleasant things with communications protocols.
+- You need a list of `bool`s that doesn’t waste 7 bits for every bit used.
+- You need to do set arithmetic, or numeric arithmetic, on those lists.

 ## Usage

 **Minimum Rust Version**: `1.30.0`